 A surname of Cumbria and the North East.
 It is a Border Reiver family surname.
 In 1881 there were 4,075 Hetheringtons (occasionally with the variation Heatherington) in the Great Britain census.
 There were 1,107 resident in Cumberland; 590 in Northumberland; 565 in Durham; 501 in Lancashire; 309 in Yorkshire and 49 in Westmorland.
 In Scotland there were 390 individuals.

-This unusual surname occurred 320 times in the Great Britain census where it was most prominent in Durham with 104 individuals, followed by Yorkshire with 97.
+This unusual surname occurred 320 times in the Great Britain census where it was most prominent in County Durham with 104 individuals, followed by Yorkshire with 97.
 There were 14 in Lancashire; 9 in Northumberland and 1 in Cumberland.
-Scotland was home to only 3 people of this name with the remaining 92 mostly found in Lincolnshire, Nottinghamshire and the South East.
+Scotland was home to only 3 people of this name with the remaining 92 mostly found in Lincolnshire, Nottinghamshire and the south east.

 Northumberland surname predominantly